 The GFC Edge handles the "heavy lifting" in terms of caching algorithms and file-level differencing.
-A single GFC Edge instance can serve up to 500 users per physical dedicated GFC Edge instance, and up to 300 users for dedicated virtual machine deployments.
+A single GFC Edge instance can serve up to 400 users per physical dedicated GFC Edge instance, and up to 200 users for dedicated virtual machine deployments.
 This is dependent to a significant degree upon the type and mean file size of the most common workload.
+For larger collaborative file types, guide towards 50% of the maximum users per GFC Edge lower boundary (depending on physical or virtual deployment).
 For more common Office items with a mean file size <1MB, guide towards the 100% users per GFC Edge upper boundary (depending on physical or virtual deployment).

-Note: GFC Edge detects whether it is running on a virtual or physical instance, and it will limit the number of SMB connections to the local virtual file share to the maximum of 300 or 500 concurrent connections depending on the instance type.
+Note: GFC Edge detects whether it is running on a virtual or physical instance and it will limit the number of SMB connections to the local virtual file share to the maximum of 200 or 400 concurrent connections.